-She has been honored as a “Rising Star” by Minnesota Law & Politics from 2007 to 2016, and was recently named a 2017 South Carolina "Rising Star."
+She has been honored as a “Rising Star” by Minnesota Law & Politics from 2007 to 2016, and has been a South Carolina "Rising Star” since 2017.
 In 2011, Molly was named an “Attorney of the Year” by Minnesota Lawyer for her work representing 136 plaintiffs in a fraudulent investment case that uncovered one of the largest Ponzi schemes in Minnesota history.

 Molly has a multi-jurisdictional practice — she is licensed in South Carolina, Minnesota, Iowa and Wisconsin, and admitted in the following federal courts: District of South Carolina, District of Minnesota, Southern and Northern Districts of Iowa, Eastern and Western Districts of Wisconsin and District of Nebraska.
 While MHC Law is based in South Carolina, Molly continues to practice in these jurisdictions and enjoys the opportunity to advise and co-counsel with attorneys in other states.

 Molly’s South Carolina practice is focused on employment litigation; business litigation; life, health and disability insurance and ERISA litigation; and appeals.
-She is the chair of the South Carolina CLE Committee, and a member of the Federal Bar Association, South Carolina Bar Association, Charleston County Bar Association, South Carolina Women Lawyers, and Charleston County Lawyers Club.
+She is a member of the South Carolina CLE Committee, the South Carolina Trial and Appellate Advocacy Committee, the Federal Bar Association, South Carolina Bar Association, Charleston County Bar Association, South Carolina Women Lawyers, and Charleston County Lawyers Club.

 Clients appreciate Molly’s motto that “she takes her work seriously, but doesn't take herself seriously.”
 In that regard, she is known for her self-deprecating sense of humor and frequent laughter.
-In her free time, Molly enjoys Charleston’s sunshine, food, wine and charm with her husband and two dogs, Dingo and Lily.
+In her free time, Molly enjoys Charleston’s sunshine, food, and charm with her husband, son, and two dogs, Dingo and Lily (rescue dogs are the best!).

 Casey Martens, a partner at MHC Law, brings a unique mix of interests and experience in public service and small-business restaurant management to her employment law practice at MHC.